MoOx/phenomic/docs/content/docs/usage/configuration.md

 title: How to use configure Phenomic
 ---

-You have multiple things you can tweak to adjust Phenomic behavior to your needs.
+You have multiple things you can tweak to adjust the behavior of Phenomic to your needs.

 - [Phenomic configuration](#phenomic) for built-in features